Hantavirus infections

 - elevated kidney values, especially creatinine

-- urine output that is first reduced, later increased
+- urine output that is initially reduced and then increased

 Which pathogens cause a hantavirus infection?